jeroenvanbaar/MoralStrategiesFMRI/README.md

 # MoralStrategiesFMRI
-Code accompanying the manuscript: Van Baar, J.M., Chang, L.J., & Sanfey, A.G. (in press).
+Code accompanying the manuscript: Van Baar, J.M., Chang, L.J., & Sanfey, A.G.
+(2019).
 The computational and neural substrates of moral strategies in social decision-making.
 Nature Communications.

 The data can be found at http://hdl.handle.net/11633/aabwlrrn.